Carmendelope/scylladb-utils/README.md

 This repository contains Scylladb helpers for building providers in Go

-## Guidelines
+## Getting Started

-There are three types of functions
+There are four types of functions

 - Functions to manage the connection:
     - Connect